-The Law of 18 September 2017 also imposes the obligation to promptly notify suspicious transactions to an independent administrative authority, the Financial Intelligence Unit.
-This Unit is designated to receive reports on suspicious transactions, to investigate them and, if necessary, to report to the criminal prosecutors to initiate proceedings.
-The NBB has issued guidelines for credit and financial institutions and supervises their compliance with this legislation.
-Belgian criminal law specifically addresses criminal offences of money-laundering (Article 505 of the Criminal Code) and sanctions them with a prison sentence of a minimum of fifteen days and a maximum of five years and/or a fine of a minimum of EUR 26 and a maximum of EUR 100,000 (to be multiplied by 8).
+The AML Law of 18 September 2017 also imposes the obligation to promptly notify suspicious transactions to the Financial Intelligence Unit.
+This independent administrative authority is designated to receive reports on suspicious transactions, to investigate them and, if necessary, to report them to the criminal prosecutors to possibly initiate proceedings.
+The NBB supervises credit and financial institutions on their compliance with this legislation and has issued guidelines in this regard.
+Belgian criminal law specifically addresses criminal offences of money laundering (Article 505 of the Criminal

+Code) and sanctions them with a prison sentence of a minimum of fifteen days and a maximum of five years and/or a fine of a minimum of EUR 26 and a maximum of EUR 100,000 (amounts currently to be multiplied by 8).